Rhodes Wins Award

 The latest REVUE, the College's Magazine, is out!
 The 2014 edition of the College's magazine, REVUE, is now available for digital viewing and download as a PDF file.
 The cover features the art work of new School of Art and Design faculty member Dan Elliott.

-Study in Italy this Fall!
+Study in Italy!

 Enjoy the benefits of studying abroad for less than the cost of out-of-state tuition.
 Italy Intensives is a program for all students from all majors.
 Freshmen and sophomore students are encouraged to earn required humanities, social science, foreign language and fine arts credits overseas.
 Students take ECU classes from the ECU course catalog that are taught by ECU professors.
 Watch the video for behind-the-scenes footage of this amazing offering.